jbeckhardt/url-miner/README.md

 Programmatically creates URLs based on a pre-defined protocol of word elements.
 It then determines whether or not the URL is available for purchase and logs the status to an output file.

 # Details
-Ever needed a domain, only to find that every. single. dot. com. has been purchased by some legion of unknown, rich and chortling dickheads?
-After lamenting that you're 15 years late to the domain-buying party, you can turn to the URL Miner to programmatically find available URLs.
+Ever needed a domain, only to find that every. single. dot. com. has been purchased?
+After lamenting that you're 15 years late to the domain-buying party, use the URL Miner to programmatically find available URLs.
 The Miner creates URLs based on a predefined protocol and then checks the URL's availability, logging the status to an output file.

 ## Protocol
 At the top of the file, you can declare a 'protocol' which will define how a URL string is created.
 Strings can be created with a number of english language word parts.
 They are listed below along with their protocol abbreviation.